The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: Observing strategy

 \subsubsection{Exposure time}

-The key driver is to obtain temperature profiles up to $\Rv$.
+The key observation driver is to obtain temperature profiles up to $\Rv$.
 We used the mass obtained from the SZE mass proxy, $M_{500}^{\rm YSZ}$, estimated from the $\YSZ$ signal \citep{psz1} to obtain the corresponding radii.
-From our analysis of \planck\ clusters \citep{planck2011-5.2b}, we have found a tight correlation between $\Mv$ and the {\it core excised} luminosity in the soft $[0.5$--$2]$\,\keV\ band when scaled according to purely self-similar evolution, in agreement with the \rexcess\ X-ray sample.
-This relation is insensitive to both cluster selection and evolution, and the expected soft band count rates in the core excised region ($[0.15$--$1]\Rv$) are therefore expected to be particularly robust.
+From our analysis of \planck\ clusters \citep{planck2011-5.2b}, we find a tight correlation between $\Mv$ and the core excised luminosity in the soft $[0.5$--$2]$\,\keV\ band when scaled according to purely self-similar evolution, in agreement with the \rexcess\ X-ray sample.
+The expected soft band count rates in the core excised region ($[0.15$--$1]\Rv$) are therefore expected to be particularly robust.
 The conversion between the luminosity and \xmm\ European Photon Imaging Camera (EPIC; PN $+$ MOS) counts takes into account the Galactic column density ($N_{\rm H}$) value and redshift.
-We checked that the predicted count rates are consistent with those observed for the ESZ-\xmms\ archival sample we have already analyzed \citep[see e.g.][]{planck2011-5.2b,lov17} .
-The SNR within the core excised region is
+We checked that the predicted count rates are consistent with those observed for the ESZ-\xmms\ archival sample we have already analysed \citep[see e.g.][]{planck2011-5.2b,lov17} .
+If we define the count rate from the source, the background, and the total as $C_{\rm s} = CR_{\rm s} \times t_{\rm exp}$, $C_{\rm b} = CR_{\rm b} \times t_{\rm exp}$, and $C_{\rm t} = (CR_{\rm s}+CR_{\rm b}) \times t_{\rm exp}$, respectively, then the S/N within the core excised region is, assuming a Gaussian error propagated in quadrature,